ziga11/TINR/README.md

 # TINR
-2D game inspired by the old gmae `Miscrits: World of Creatures`.
+2D game inspired by the old game `Miscrits: World of Creatures`.